Understanding and Improving Knowledge Distillation

 \section{Related Work}

 In the context of deep learning, knowledge transfer has been successfully used to effectively compress the power of a larger capacity model (a teacher) to a smaller neural network (a student).
-Adopting this teacher-student learning paradigm, many forms of \emph{knowledge} have been investigated: layer activations~\citep{romero2014fitnets}, auxiliary information~\citep{vapnik2015learning}, Jacobian matrix of the model parameters~\citep{czarnecki2017sobolev, srinivas2018knowledge}, Gram matrix derived from pairs of layers~\citep{yim2017gift}, activation boundary~\citep{heo2019knowledge}, etc. Among these, Knowledge Distillation (KD) -- learning from teacher's output distribution~\citep{hinton2015distilling} is the most popular.
-Besides compression, $\KD$~has also been successfully applied to improve generalization~\citep{furlanello2018born}, model reproducibility~\citep{Anil2018Large}, defend adversarial attacks~\citep{papernot2016distillation}, etc.
+Adopting this teacher-student learning paradigm, many forms of \emph{knowledge} have been investigated: layer activations~\citep{romero2014fitnets}, auxiliary information~\citep{vapnik2015learning}, Jacobian matrix of the model parameters~\citep{czarnecki2017sobolev, srinivas2018knowledge}, Gram matrix derived from pairs of layers~\citep{yim2017gift}, activation boundary~\citep{heo2019knowledge}, etc. Among these, the \emph{original (or vanilla)} KD -- learning from teacher's output distribution~\citep{hinton2015distilling} is the most popular.
+Besides compression, $\KD$~has also been successfully applied to improve generalization~\citep{furlanello2018born}, reproducibility~\citep{Anil2018Large}, defend adversarial attacks~\citep{papernot2016distillation}, etc.

-Though knowledge distillation has been successfully applied in various domains, there has been very few attempts on understanding how and why it helps neural network training. \citet{hinton2015distilling} argued that the success of $\KD$ could be attributed to the output distribution of the incorrect classes, which provides information on class relationships.
+Though $\KD$ has been successfully applied in various domains, there has been very few attempts on understanding how and why it helps neural network training. \citet{hinton2015distilling} argued that the success of $\KD$ could be attributed to the output distribution of the incorrect classes, which provides information on class relationships.
 From learning theory perspective,~\citet{vapnik2015learning} studied the effectiveness of knowledge transfer using auxiliary information, known as \emph{Privileged Information}.
 Following which,~\citet{lopez2015unifying} established the connection between $\KD$~and privileged information.
 Recently, \citet{phuong2019towards} showed a faster convergence rate from distillation.
-However, most of the existing theoretical results rely on strong assumptions (e.g., linear model, or discard ground-truth when training the student), and also fails to explain the recent failure cases of distilling from a better quality teacher~\citep{mirzadeh2019improved, muller2019does}.
+However, most of the existing theoretical results rely on strong assumptions (e.g., linear model, or discarding ground-truth when training the student), and also fails to explain the recent failure cases of distilling from a better quality teacher~\citep{mirzadeh2019improved, muller2019does}.